After-Hours Care vs. Emergency Room - What's the Difference?

 So how do you know where to go?
 Think of it this way: if you or your child has a problem that you would normally go to your regular doctor or clinic for, it is something that can be seen in urgent care.
 If it’s a bigger problem or something you really feel shouldn’t wait AT ALL, then the ER is the place to go.
 Sometimes, you just aren’t sure where to go.
 If you go to after-hours care and they determine your problem is too severe for that setting, they will arrange for you to be seen in the ER.

 What if after-hours care is closed?
 Then ask yourself this question: what is the worst thing that will happen if I wait until tomorrow?
 It is very tempting to go to the ER for a suspected ear infection in a fussy baby, but that isn’t truly an emergency (i.e. it isn’t life threatening).
 The pain can be managed with Tylenol and ibuprofen, and the one or two extra doses of antibiotics your baby would have received won’t make that much difference in how fast he or she gets better.
 However, if your child has difficulty breathing, that is absolutely a reason to go to the ER in the middle of the night.
 Not breathing well = not getting enough oxygen, and that can be dangerous.

-Another resource that is available to help you decide where to go is Ask-A-Nurse.
+Another resource that is available to help you decide where to go is the Avera Medical Call Center.
 Avera has nurses that will ask you questions about what is going on with you or your child and help you decide how soon a particular problem should be seen.
-They are available 24 hours a day, 7 days a week at 1-800-658-3535.
+The service is available 24 hours a day, 7 days a week at 1-800-658-3535.

 Hopefully you’ll never need to make the decision about whether or not to go to the emergency department, but if you do, I hope this article helps guide you in the right direction.